Hands (Little Boots album)

 Hands is the debut studio album by English singer and songwriter Little Boots.
-It was released on 5 June 2009 by 679 Recordings and Atlantic Records to generally positive reviews.
-Many critics complimented its "well-crafted" pop songs and "diverse" production.
-Hands primarily features songs about love, relationships and heartbreak, and takes influence from a variety of music styles such as disco, 1980s synth-pop and Eurodance.
+It was released on 5 June 2009 by 679 Recordings and Atlantic Records.
+The album primarily features songs about love, relationships and heartbreak, taking influence from a variety of music styles such as disco, 1980s synth-pop and Eurodance.
+Hands was preceded by three singles, as well as two promotional singles, "Meddle" and "Stuck on Repeat", from her extended play, Arecibo (2008).

+Upon release, Hands received positive reviews from critics, with many complimenting its "well-crafted" pop songs and "diverse" production.
 The album reached number five on the UK Albums Chart, and its first two singles, "New in Town" and "Remedy", peaked at numbers 13 and six on the UK Singles Chart, respectively.

 Recording and production

 Little Boots began recording her debut album in Los Angeles with Greg Kurstin and Hot Chip's Joe Goddard in early 2008.
 While in Los Angeles, she spent two days recording with RedOne.
 Following the BBC Sound of 2009 poll, which Little Boots won, her record label, management and A&R team scheduled recording sessions with Dr. Luke.
 These sessions, however, never took place.
 In January 2009, Little Boots began to compile the album's track listing, a difficult process for the singer, who compared it to "cutting a limb off".

 The album's title comes from the song "Hands".
 Included on the album as a hidden track, its lyrics tell the story of a person with a broken heart who tries desperately to mend it.
 The album cover for Hands was "inspired by old Italo covers like Patrick Cowley and Amanda Lear that have lots of space and fantasy themes."
 According to Little Boots, the artwork is a mixture of the past and the present, a reflection of the musical styles featured on the album.